0xferit/ITU-Turkish-NLP-Pipeline-Caller/README.md

 reads input file <filename>, prints the output under `./pipeline_caller_output/output<%system_time>`

-You can select the pipeline tool by using -t option `pipeline.caller.py filename -t PipelineNoisy` default is "PipelineFormal"
+You can select the pipeline tool by using -t option `pipeline.caller.py filename -t pipelineFoisy` default is "pipelineNoisy"

 You can force the encoding for I/O by using -e option `pipeline.caller.py filename -e UTF-8`